amaranth-lang/amaranth/docs/lang.rst

 Arithmetic operators
 --------------------

-Most arithmetic operations on integers provided by Python can be used on nMigen values, too.
+Most arithmetic operations on integers provided by Python can be used on Amaranth values, too.

-Although Python integers have unlimited precision and nMigen values are represented with a :ref:`finite amount of bits <lang-values>`, arithmetics on nMigen values never overflows because the width of the arithmetic expression is always sufficient to represent all possible results.
+Although Python integers have unlimited precision and Amaranth values are represented with a :ref:`finite amount of bits <lang-values>`, arithmetics on Amaranth values never overflows because the width of the arithmetic expression is always sufficient to represent all possible results.

 .. doctest::